ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 control of the adversary.
 It is therefore incumbent on protocol participants to verify the privacy parameters of a task before opting in.

-In addition, the `task_prov` extension is designed to maintain robustness even when the Author misbehaves, or is merely misconfigured.
+In addition, the Taskprov extension is designed to maintain robustness even when the Author misbehaves, or is merely misconfigured.
 In particular, if the Clients and Aggregators have an inconsistent view of the the task configuration, then aggregation of reports will fail.
-This is guaranteed by the binding of report metadata to encrypted input shares provided by HPKE encryption.
+This is guaranteed by the binding of the task ID (derived from the task configuration) to report shares provided by HPKE encryption.

 > OPEN ISSUE: What if the Collector and Aggregators don't agree on the task
 > configuration?
 Decryption should fail.